-We use a buy one give one model to give the equivalent away to girls in schools who can’t afford these items and, in some circumstances, not attending school due to lack of access.
-We currently support 33 schools across New Zealand in Wellington, Auckland and Christchurch totaling to 6092 students.
+We then give the equivalent number of boxes bought schools to give to girls who can’t afford these items and, in some circumstances, are not attending school due to lack of access.
+We currently support over 50 schools across New Zealand in Wellington, Auckland and Christchurch totaling to 10,000 students.

 Our purpose is to create a movement in New Zealand where women can access sanitary items for free, whether that is through our initiative or encouraging businesses to provide these for free.